 2. Adopt soothing hues

-A gentle colour like this pastel blue helps to soothe the soul, allowing the bedroom to be conducive for sleeping.
+A gentle palette helps to soothe the soul, allowing the bedroom to be conducive for sleeping.

 A dark colour palette in a bedroom is a bold statement, but it can be alluring and cosy at the same time.